 Students learn safe and effective techniques for training the green or unbroken horse for various disciplines, as well as develop skills to critically analyze various trainers and strategies.
-The course includes discussion sessions during which students view and evaluate professional trainers.
+The course includes discussion sessions during which students view and evaluate equine behavior and the training methods of professional trainers.
 The labs include hands-on practice of groundwork, including round-penning, classical lunging, and long lining with a strong emphasis on safety and developing a positive attitude in the horse.
 The training horses will be introduced to harness and/or saddle as well as desensitization training.
 Introduction to actual riding or driving will depend on each training horse's rate of progress; 2 hours of lecture, 2 hours of laboratory per week.
-Prerequisite: Two semesters of EQS 2025 [Course fee: \$150]
+Prerequisite: Two semesters of EQS 2025 or instructor permission [Course fee: \$150]